krakenjs/bundalo/README.md

 * deserialize the rendered properties file via spud
 * return a JSON data object with the rendered  values

 Upon subsequent requests for a bundle, the previously cached compiled template will be re-rendered and returned.
+Cache will be based upon the bundle path provided by the user, plus the locality path information.
+I.e. 'US/en/foo/bar' is a separate cached object from 'DE/de/foo/bar'.